juliomontilla100/i18n-module/docs/content/en/strategies.md

 With this strategy, all routes will have a locale prefix.

 ### prefix_and_default

-This strategy combines both previous strategies behaviours, meaning that you will get URLs with prefixes for every language, but URLs for the default language will also have a non-prefixed version (though the prefixed version will be preferred when `detectBrowserLanguage` is enabled.
+This strategy combines both previous strategies behaviours, meaning that you will get URLs with prefixes for every language, but URLs for the default language will also have a non-prefixed version (though the prefixed version will be preferred when `detectBrowserLanguage` is enabled.)

+The behavior of the strategy can be modified, more - [prefixAndDefaultRules](../options-reference#prefixanddefaultrules)

 ### Configuration